GeniusVentures/gitbook/technical-information/super-genius-blockchain-technical-details/README.md

-# Super Genius Blockchain Technicial Details
+# Super Genius Blockchain Technical Details

 The code is based on the following patent: